Irene Morales: Early life

 Morales was born on 1 April 1865 in La Chimba, a barrio on the Mapocho River in Santiago de Chile, the daughter of carpenter Ventura Morales and Marta Infante.
-Her father died when she was young, and she moved with her mother to Valparaiso.
+Her father died when she was young, and she moved with her mother to Valparaíso.
 There she started to learn her mother's trade as a seamstress until her mother married her to an older man in 1877, at age 11.
 Her husband died during the first year of their marriage, and her mother died about the same time.

 Left without any family, Morales headed for Antofagasta, then a port town in Bolivia that was booming due to the nitrate mines in the area.
 She travelled there as a steerage passenger, with a ticket she bought by selling nearly all of her possessions.
 While working there, she met Santiago Pizarro, a Chilean in his 30s who made his living in a Bolivian military band, and married him in mid-1878, aged 13.
 He was tried and executed on 21 September of that year for killing a Bolivian soldier in a drunken brawl.
 She found his body dumped by the side of the railway tracks and took a gold ring from his finger, which she wore for the rest of her life.
 Pizarro's execution was widely protested by the mostly Chilean population of Antofagasta, which resented what was seen as an unjust Bolivian government.